Mozzarella: Storage

 Due to its high moisture content, it is traditionally served the day it is made, and food writer Arthur Schwartz describes that a Neapolitan will not eat day-old mozzarella without further processing—frying or baking into a casserole or pasta.
 Despite this, manufacturers market the cheese as having a week-long shelf life.
 As mozzarella is kept, it develops a sour flavour and softens, a process which is slower for larger cheeses.

-Within the city of Naples, there is a belief among part of the populace that the best mozzarella has "relaxed"; softened in the hours after being made.
+Within the city of Naples, there is a belief among part of the populace that the best mozzarella is "relaxed", meaning it has softened in the hours after being made.
 Schwartz reports that this does not seem to be believed by Campanians who live in the country, closer to dairy farms where the cheese is produced, where the cheese can be easily purchased while still firm.

 Low-moisture mozzarella can be kept refrigerated for up to a month, although some shredded low-moisture mozzarella is sold with a shelf life of up to six months.